 Captiva Island Life

-One day I was passing by this “beware of alligator” sign and realized why I don’t live in Florida.
+One day I was passing by this “beware of alligator” sign and realized why I don’t live in Florida, even with the number of Davenport Homes for sale I’ve been tempted to invest in.
 I am not a fan of the rattlesnakes (or bears or mountain lions) in California, but they are not lurking in just any fresh water lake or pool and waiting for an unsuspecting person to jump in… Maybe alligators don’t do that after all, but I am not convinced that I need them anywhere near me.

 On the beach I overheard 2 ladies talk.